derkmed/stunting-on-programming/README.md

 Welcome.
-These are all the interview questions I have personally come across and/or found particularly helpful for myself for studying.
+These are all the interview questions I have personally come across and/or found particularly helpful for myself for studying(*unaffiliated* with my previous or current employer(s)).

 If you're here, you're either future Derek or one of my friends who is currently on the job search.